Poetic Justice (film): Plot

 Justice is a young African American woman living in South Central, Los Angeles, named by her deceased mother who became pregnant with her while attending law school.
-After her boyfriend Markell is fatally shot while they are on an outing at a drive-in movie, Justice becomes deeply depressed and scared, spending most of her time with her cat named Whiteboy in the house that she inherited from her grandmother, and only venturing outdoors to commute to her job at a local beauty salon.
-A talented poet, she reads many of her poems (in real life written by Maya Angelou) throughout the film, both to other characters and in voice-over.
+After her boyfriend Markell is fatally shot while they are on an outing at a drive-in movie, Justice becomes deeply depressed and scared, spending most of her time with her cat named Whiteboy in the house that she inherited from her grandmother and only venturing outdoors to commute to her job at a local beauty salon.
+A talented poet, she reads many of her poems to others.

-While she is working at the salon one day, a postal clerk named Lucky arrives and attempts to charm her.
+While Justice is working at the salon one day, a postal clerk named Lucky arrives and attempts to charm her.
 She and her female boss Jessie rebuff his advances, taunting him with their lesbian-esque "relationship".
-He has also suffered from tragic events, as he had to forcibly remove his young daughter Keisha, the main focus in his life, from the presence of her mother (nicknamed "Angel"), his former girlfriend who was using drugs (having developed an addiction to crack cocaine) and having sexual intercourse with her drug dealer while leaving Keisha unattended in the apartment.
-He dreams of a professional career in music and shows considerable promise, but insists that his cousin Kalil is the true talent.
+He has also suffered from tragic events, as he had to forcibly remove his young daughter Keisha, the main focus in his life, from the presence of her mother Angel, his former girlfriend who was addicted to crack cocaine and having sexual intercourse with her drug dealer while leaving Keisha unattended in the apartment.
+He dreams of a professional career in music and shows considerable promise but insists that his cousin Kalil is the true talent.

 Justice's friend Iesha coaxes her into an excursion to Oakland with her own boyfriend Chicago, Lucky's co-worker.
 Justice warily acquiesces, mainly because she is obliged to attend a hair show in the area and her automobile had malfunctioned at the last minute.
-Unbeknownst to her, Lucky has provided a postal van for the group to travel in, and she is displeased about having to share it with him and their two mutual friends.
+Unbeknownst to her, Lucky has provided a postal van for the group to travel in and she is displeased about having to share it with him and their two mutual friends.
 The pair soften their initial animosity towards each other as they gradually discover their similarities.

-The quartet makes several detours off the I-5 expressway during their trek; at a family reunion barbecue, they pose incognito as cousins.
-Iesha and Chicago's troubled relationship becomes apparent although there were ample hints earlier, as Iesha openly flirts with another man at the barbecue, and Chicago broods watching her behavior.
+The quartet makes several detours during their trek; at a family reunion barbecue, they pose incognito as cousins.
+Iesha and Chicago's troubled relationship becomes apparent although there were ample hints earlier, as Iesha openly flirts with another man at the barbecue and Chicago broods watching her behavior.
 The couple argues in the mail truck until Justice reveals Iesha's issues with alcohol.
 Iesha vomits and tearfully apologizes to her, promising to obtain treatment.